Robbie Williams sees Take That reunion 'at some point' but not soon

-LONDON Pop star Robbie Williams said on Monday he would join his former Take That bandmates for a reunion "at some point" but it was unlikely to happen anytime soon.
+LONDON (Reuters) - Pop star Robbie Williams said on Monday he would join his former Take That bandmates for a reunion "at some point" but it was unlikely to happen anytime soon.

 Williams left the chart-topping five-member boy band, known for hits such as "Relight My Fire" and "Everything Changes", in 1995, embarking on a hugely successful solo career.